-Here’s another healthier take on a restaurant favorite from Marlene Koch, form her latest book Eat What You Love- Restaurant Favorites.
+Here’s another healthier take on a restaurant favorite from Marlene Koch, from her latest book, Eat What You Love- Restaurant Favorites.
 And you are going to love this.

-A few months ago in my very first “Eating Out- Best Choices” video I went to McDonalds to put together a healthy diabetes-friendly meal for you.
-We’ve suspended that series for the last few months since many restaurants were closed, but we’ll start up again soon and I’ll link the video and playlist at the end of this one.
+A few months ago in my very first “Eating Out- Best Choices” video I went to McDonald’s to put together a healthy diabetes-friendly meal for you.
+We’ve suspended that series for the last few months since many restaurants were closed, but we’ll start up again soon.
+I linked the video above and here is the playlist.